 The deep-water coral reefs support very rich communities of associated invertebrates.
 Faunal diversity on the Oculina reefs is equivalent to many shallow-water tropical reefs.
 Over 20,000 individual invertebrates were found living among the live and dead branches of 42 small Oculina colonies from deep and shallow water, yielding 230 species of mollusks, 50 species of decapods, 47 species of amphipods, 21 species of echinoderms, 15 species of pycnogonids, and numerous other taxa (Reed et al., 1982; Reed & Hoskin, 1987; Reed & Mikkelsen, 1987; Child, 1998).
 A striking difference between the Oculina and Lophelia reefs is that larger sessile invertebrates such as massive sponges and gorgonians are common on the Lophelia reefs but are not common on the deep-water Oculina reefs.
-The coral itself is a dominant component providing habitat on both the Oculina and Lophelia reefs in this region (1-10%); however, some areas may have nearly 100% live cover and some areas may have extensive areas of 100% dead coral rubble.
+The coral itself is a dominant component providing habitat on both the Oculina and Lophelia reefs.
+The percentage of live coral coverage is generally low on the majority of Lophelia and Oculina reefs in this region (1-10%); however, some areas may have nearly 100% live cover and some areas may have extensive areas of 100% dead coral rubble.